vdclab/gene_presence_abscence/Readme.md

 Here is a list of collumns for this file:
 - seed : **Mandatory**, name of the protein as you want it to appear in the final figure.
 - protein_id: **Mandatory**, either the NCBI protein id of a protein you are sure have the function you are searching for.
-- hmm: name of the hmm profile file associated with the protein family. (no default, if not mentioned, psiBLAST will be triggered instead)
+- hmm: name of the hmm profile file associated with the protein family, including the extension, often `.hmm`. (no default, if not mentioned, psiBLAST will be triggered instead)
-- evalue: Number between 0 and 1. e-value threshold of blast.
+- evalue: Number between 0 and 1, e-value threshold of blast.
 - pident: Number between 0 and 1, percentage of identity (expressed in frequency) threshold of blast.
 - cov: Number between 0 and 1, coverage threshold (expressed in frequency) for blast results.
 The coverage is based on the coverage of the query.
 - color: hexadecimal code of the color you want the positive results to be in the final figure for this seed.
 Example provided in the file [doc/dummy_seeds.tsv](https://github.com/vdclab/sORTholog/blob/main/doc/dummy_seeds.tsv) folder in the GitHub page.

+:warning: **Common mistakes**:
+- Columns in the seed files should be separated by tabulation, introduction of spaces or other hidden characters might disrupt the reading of the file.
+- Do not introduce empty lines in the seed file.
+- Make sure to have the correct extension for your hmm profile.

 <br />